JoelHuckle/bookmarkd/README.md

 I used flexbox to make the website responsive on a range of viewports, allowing the book list to wrap and fit the users screen size.

+## Lessons Learned:
+This project taught me a lot about using local storage as well as converting between objects and strings in order to read string only storage.